 This unique museum honors the nation’s heritage by providing visitors with the chance to experience history first hand.
 The farm includes a Blacksmith Shop, Grist Mill, Carpenter Shop, Saw Mill, Machine Shed, Barnyard and Farmstead Summer Kitchen.
 A visitor’s center and general store offer a variety of goods available for purchase.

-Admission to the park is $7.50 for adults, and $5.50 for students and senior citizens, and is open on the weekends from Memorial Day through the middle of June; after that it will be open daily 10am-5pm.
 Guided tours with historic interpreters are available on the weekends, during festivals, or by appointment for groups.
 Visit the Wellington Farm, USA website for a schedule of special events, admission and current hours of operation

 Wellington Farm Park also conducts a complete program of environmental education, displaying to park visitors the importance of taking care of the land, water, forests and natural resources.
 Demonstration plots and displays have been developed with the assistance of such organizations as the Soil Conservation Service, the Michigan Timbermen’s Association and the Michigan Association of Foresters.